almanachcrown.GIF

 (ii) Doña María Ignacia Juana de Itúrbide é Arámburo. bap. at the Metropolitan Sagrario Vallodolid, Michoacán, 26th November 1778.
 She d. unm.

-(iii) Doña María Josefa Simphorosa de Itúrbide é Arámburo. bap. at the Metropolitan Sagrario Vallodolid, Michoacán, 23rd July 1780 (d/o María Josefa). m. at Valladolid, Michoacàn, 18th September 1797, Don José Antonio Sánchez de Manzanera é Ponce de Leon (b. at Lorca, Spain, 1739; d. at Canatlan, Durango, Mexico, 4th May 1826).
-She d. at Canatlan, Durango, Mexico, 1820, having had issue, two sons and six daughters:
+(iii) Doña María Josefa Simphorosa de Itúrbide é Arámburo. bap. at the Metropolitan Sagrario Vallodolid, Michoacán, 23rd July 1780 (d/o María Josefa). m. at Valladolid, Michoacàn, 18th September 1797, Don José Antonio Sánchez de Manzanera é Ponce de Leon (b. at Lorca, Spain, 1739; d. at Canatlan, Durango, Mexico, 4th May 1826) d. at Canatlan, Durango, Mexico, 1820, issue:

 1. Don José Joaquín de los Desamparados de Manzanera é Itúrbide. bap. at the Metropolitan Sagrario, Victoria de Durango, 15th May 1804.

 2. Don Francisco de Manzanera é Itúrbide. b. at Santiaguillo, Canatlan, Durango, 1812. m.
-Doña Juana Rocha.
-He had issue, one son and one daughter:
+Doña Juana Rocha, issue:

 a.
 Don Florencio de Manzanera é Rocha.